braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/overview.md

 - **Opt-in policy:** WhatsApp requires businesses to have customers opt-in to messaging.
 - **WhatsApp content rules:** WhatsApp has several [content rules](https://www.whatsapp.com/legal/commerce-policy?l=et) that need to be followed.
 - **Compliance:** Comply with all applicable Braze and Meta documentation and any applicable [Meta policies](https://www.whatsapp.com/legal/?lang=en).
-- **24-hour conversation limits:** After a user or business sends an initial templated message, a 24-hour window will occur where the two parties can message back and forth.
+- **24-hour conversation limits:** After a business sends an initial templated message or a user sends a message, a 24-hour window will occur where the two parties can message back and forth.
 - **Initiating conversation:** Users can initiate a conversation at any point.
 A business can only initiate a conversation through an approved message template.
-- **Account limitations:** You can set up multiple WhatsApp numbers in your Braze app group, but only one WhatsApp Business Account.
-Additionally, each WhatsApp Business Account can only hold [one third-party integration](https://developers.facebook.com/docs/whatsapp/embedded-signup/faq#faq_194614375799047).
+- **Account limitations:** Each Braze app group can hold one WhatsApp Business account, subscription group, and phone number.
+Additionally, each WhatsApp Business account can only hold [one third-party integration](https://developers.facebook.com/docs/whatsapp/embedded-signup/faq#faq_194614375799047).
 <br><br>

 | Requirement| Description|